dorjeduck/vood/PLAYWRIGHT_SERVER.md

 While Vood includes several built-in converters (CairoSVG, Inkscape, local Playwright), the HTTP-based Playwright server offers:

 - **Best rendering quality**: Uses real Chromium browser for pixel-perfect output
+- **Lightweight Python process**: Offloads heavy rendering work to separate server process
 - **Background operation**: Runs as a daemon, doesn't block your Python process
 - **Cross-platform**: Works on Linux, macOS, and Windows
 - **Optional auto-start**: Can automatically start when needed
 - **Easy management**: Simple CLI commands for control

+**Performance Note:** The HTTP server provides similar wall-clock rendering times to local Playwright, but significantly reduces CPU usage in your main Python process (typically 85-95% reduction).
+This makes it ideal for service architectures, multi-app environments, or when you need your main process to remain responsive.
+For detailed performance analysis, see **[BENCHMARK.md](BENCHMARK.md)**.

 ## Installation